 - 2. All students desiring to take off school for hunting or fishing shall have their parents complete the hunting /fishing permission form.
 These forms must be returned to the office, before going hunting or fishing for approval based on a good attendance record.
 Administrative approval allows a student to make up missed work.
 Parents and students are reminded that all absences for hunting or fishing are classified as unexcused or unlawful.
 Unlawful absences result in a First Notice issued to parents after three (3) days of unlawful absence.
 A fine may be imposed upon parents who have received a First Notice if the student has another unlawful absence. - 3.
-When a student has three unexcused absences, the student's parents/guardians will receive a letter indicating that they will be fined upon receipt of a fourth unexcused absence from school. - 4.
-When a student has accumulated 10 absences (excused and unexcused combined, excluding excuses from a licensed physician), the parents/guardians will be issued a "concern" letter. - 5.
-A maximum of thirteen (13) days of cumulative lawful absences verified by parental notification shall be permitted during a school year.
-Parents/guardians will be issued a medical requirement letter for absences beyond ten (10) days requiring an excuse from a licensed physician for each date of absence. - 6.
+When a student has three unexcused absences, the student's parents/guardians will receive written notice emphasizing that future unlawful absences are subject to citation. - 4.
+When a student has accumulated 10 absences (excused and unexcused combined, excluding excuses from a licensed physician), the parents/guardians will be issued a "Concern" letter. - 5.
+Parents/guardians will be issued a "Medical" requirement letter for absences beyond thirteen (13) days requiring an excuse from a licensed physician for each day of absence. (excused and unexcused combined, excluding excuses from a licensed physician). - 6.
 Any student who has been withdrawn from the Big Spring Middle School and fails to enroll in another district faces denial of credit should the student re-enroll.
 School days missed due to withdrawal are cumulative and need not be consecutive.
 School assignments and assessments missed during a withdrawal period may not be made up and will be assigned a zero in the calculation of a final grade.